Trog

 Trog is a 1970 British science fiction horror film directed by Freddie Francis and starring Joan Crawford, Michael Gough and Bernard Kay.
-The screenplay was by Peter Bryan, John Gilling and Aben Kandel.
+The screenplay by Aben Kandel was from a story co-written by John Gilling.
 The film concerns the discovery of a troglodyte (or Ice Age "caveman") in twentieth-century United Kingdom.

-Trog marks Crawford's last movie appearance.
+Trog features several cast and crew associated with Amicus Productions, however it was an independent production by expatriate American producer Herman Cohen.
+It was released by Warner Bros. in July 1970.

+The film was a moderate commercial success but critically panned, with Freddie Francis later calling it a "terrible film" that he disowned.
+It has developed a reputation as a camp classic, championed by the likes of John Waters.
+Trog marked Crawford's last film appearance before her death in 1977.